hapax/hapax.github.io/assets/minimal-networks.md

 \frac{1}{2}\left(n + 3h\right) \leq E.
 $$

-The factor of $2$ is because we are counting edges twice in the leftmost and rightmost expression, since each end of an edge is associated with a vertex, and we are counting the contribution at each vertex once.
+The factor of $2$ occurs because we are counting edges twice in the leftmost and rightmost expression, since each end of an edge is associated with a vertex, and we are counting the contribution at each vertex once.